eclipse/kapua/deployment/docker/README.md

 export KAPUA_KEY_PASSWORD=private_key_password
 ```

+Please notice that these variables must be exported from the shell as shown above.
+Declare them in a `env` file or
+setting them in the `docker-compose` file does not work because the command substitution does not happen in these cases.

 ##### Providing a Keystore

 Otherwise, two environment variables can be used to provide an already existing keystore and its password: